Zack Short Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 4.01 team ERA ranks 12th across all league pitching staffs.
+- The Yankees have a 3.96 team ERA that ranks sixth across all league pitching staffs.

-- His most recent time out came on Saturday against the Tampa Bay Rays, when the righty tossed 6 2/3 innings, surrendering one earned run while giving up six hits.
+- The right-hander's most recent time out was on Wednesday against the Detroit Tigers, when he went six innings, surrendering two earned runs while allowing four hits.

-- The 27-year-old has put together a 4.51 ERA and 8.7 strikeouts per nine innings in 27 games this season, while allowing a batting average of .266 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.